 Introduction to ASP.NET RegularExpressionValidator

-ASP.NET RegularExpressionValidator is one of the key features for validating input values passing from any web-based or desktop-based application by the end-user, all the programming languages have their own use of these features, similarly, ASP.NET also has the similar features to identify the same kind of regular expression input values, which basically holding some unexpected or expected patterns based on the feature of the critical application and ensuring of returning proper values after matching with the define patterns provided by the developer as per application business needs.
+ASP.NET RegularExpressionValidator is one of the key features for validating input values passing from any web-based or desktop-based application by the end-user; all the programming languages have their own use of these features.
+Similarly, ASP.NET also has similar features to identify the same kind of regular expression input values, which basically hold some unexpected or expected patterns based on the feature of the critical application and ensuring of returning proper values after matching with the defined patterns provided by the developer as per application business needs.

 Syntax